Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS: Discussion and conclusion

-The fact that the meteorology of \simp evolves is confirmed by several ground- and space-based observations at different epochs.
-In \cite{Artigau2009}, \hbox{$J$-band} ($1.25 \pm 0.16\,\mu$m) photometric observations at Observatoire du Mont-Mégantic in 2008 reveal how the power of Fourier modes varies across nights.
-Phase-folded lightcurves from September 18$^{\rm th}$ and 19$^{\rm th}$ can be well explained by the first 2 modes, while phase curves of September 16$^{\rm th}$ and 21$^{\rm st}$ require an odd 3$^{\rm rd}$ mode harmonic.
-Further $J$-band observations at Lowell Observatory in 2016 \citep{Croll2016} show consistent single-peak lightcurves across 4 rotations on the night of November 10$^{\rm th}$.
-On the night of November 12$^{\rm th}$, \simp shows almost no variability in $J$-band, indicating that meteorological features have longitudinally homogenized.
-The next night, however, sawtooth-like variations are consistently observed again, but in an anti-correlation with the night of November 10$^{\rm th}$, which suggests a slightly denser distribution of clouds in one hemisphere. \cite{Plummer2024b} analyzed CFHT $J$-band observations obtained in 2012: the lightcurve from October 14$^{\rm th}$ is described by 3 Fourier modes; however, the following nights observations alternated between Y, J, H, and K bands, limiting the cadence and only allowing 2 modes to be inferred for each band.
-A $\approx 90 ^\circ$ phase shift between H-K and the J-H and H-K color indices was found, which might have indicated different cloud layers.
-Lastly, we compare our observations with JWST GO \#3548 NIRSpec/BOTS time-series spectroscopy analyzed by \cite{McCarthy2025}.
-The binned lightcurve in 0.9 -- 2.1\,$\mu$m range is well explained by 3 Fourier modes, with the 3$^{\rm rd}$ mode having equal power as the 2$^{\rm rd}$ mode, just like in our observations.
-Yet, 37 hours after our observations, the 1$^{\rm st}$ mode has evolved and increased its contribution, leading to a different lightcurve morphology between the 2 visits, which is not explained by a simple shift in phase.
+The fact that the meteorology of SIMP 0136 evolves is confirmed by several ground- and space-based observations at different epochs.
+In \citep{Artigau2009}, $J$-band ($1.25 \pm 0.16\,\mu$m) photometric observations at Observatoire du Mont-Mégantic in 2008 reveal how the power of Fourier modes varies across nights.
+Phase-folded lightcurves from September 18 and 19 can be well explained by the first two modes, while phase curves of September 16 and 21 require an odd third-mode harmonic.
+Further $J$-band observations at Lowell Observatory in 2016 \citep{Croll2016} show consistent single-peak lightcurves across four rotations on the night of November 10.
+On the night of November 12, SIMP 0136 shows almost no variability in $J$-band, indicating that meteorological features have longitudinally homogenized.
+The next night, however, sawtooth-like variations are consistently observed again, but in anticorrelation with the night of November 10, which suggests a slightly denser distribution of clouds in one hemisphere. \citep{Plummer2024b} analyzed CFHT $J$-band observations obtained in 2012: the lightcurve from October 14 is described by three Fourier modes; however, the following night's observations alternated between Y, J, H, and K bands, limiting the cadence and only allowing two modes to be inferred for each band.
+A $\approx 90^\circ$ phase shift between H-K and the J-H and H-K color indices was found, which might have indicated different cloud layers.
+Lastly, we compare our observations with JWST GO \#3548 NIRSpec/BOTS time-series spectroscopy analyzed by \citep{McCarthy2025}.
+The binned lightcurve in the 0.9--2.1\,$\mu$m range is well explained by three Fourier modes, with the third mode having equal power as the second mode, just like in our observations.
+Yet, 37 hours after our observations, the first mode has evolved and increased its contribution, leading to a different lightcurve morphology between the 2 visits, which is not explained by a simple shift in phase.